 - Their pupils are also mobile to manage the intense glare of Arctic ice.

-- Their eyes also have a protective membrane like that of camels, which cover their eyes.
+- A protective membrane is also present on their eyes like that of camels, which cover their eyes.
 When they are underwater, the membrane protects their eyes from the salty marine water.

 - The lungs of the harp are well-adapted to a semi-aquatic lifestyle.